Chen delivers record short program to begin Olympic pursuit

 Instead of Hanyu, their longtime idol, it will be Kagiyama and Uno standing in the way of Chen’s gold medal.

-“I feel really shocked today, but I have one more chance,” said Hanyu, who believes his skate hit a hole early in his short program, forcing him to bail out of a planned quad salchow and leaving him in eighth place with 95.15 points.
+“I feel really shocked today, but I have one more chance,” said Hanyu, who believes his skate hit a hole early in his short program, forcing him to skip out of a planned quad salchow and leaving him in eighth place with 95.15 points.

-The showdown between Chen and Hanyu has been building the past four years, ever since what the young American called a “disastrous” short program in Pyeongchang took Chen out of medal contention before he felt he had arrived.
+The showdown between Chen and Hanyu has been building the past four years, ever since what Chen called a “disastrous” short program in Pyeongchang took him out of medal contention before he felt he had arrived.

 Rather than taking a break afterward, Chen doubled down, working tirelessly with longtime coach Rafael Arutyunyan while simultaneously working toward his degree from Yale.
 He sharpened every aspect of his figure skating, from technical marks to his artistry, and he began to put together programs that nobody else had the nerve to try.

-His short program in Beijing, with a base value of 36.27 points, was the hardest attempted in competition.
+The short program he nailed in Beijing, with a base value of 36.27 points, was the hardest ever in competition.

 Chen’s ferociously steady build toward his second Olympics, a stretch that included three world titles and the most recent of his six national championships, contrasted starkly with the bumpy, injury-filled path that Hanyu took to Beijing.